 Performance and Security Testing

-Mobile devices have a limited storage space.
-Applications often tend to get slow or unresponsive when the storage space of a mobile becomes almost full.
+Mobile devices have limited storage space.
+Applications often tend to get slow or unresponsive when the storage space of the mobile becomes almost full.
 The application should be tested manually to check how it performs at a device with little storage space.
 Also, if it generates files like images or reports, testing should be done considering how it works with increasing user count.

 - Opening the application and logging in.

 - Close or click back in the browser.

 - Opening it again and check whether the user is still logged in.